 Young children are fascinated with car keys, and it may be tempting to let them play with yours – to keep them occupied while you’re busy loading the car.
 But there’s a big chance they could end up locked in.

-Our roadside heroes go out to so many incidents – an average of seven a day in 2015 – where they find a distraught parent whose child is locked in the car.
+Our roadside heroes go out to so many incidents – an average of five a day in 2017 – where they find a distraught parent whose child is locked in the car.